NirutG/Machine_Learning/CAR_PRICE_PREDICTION_A2/README.md

-## I am trying to complete within Saturday September 23, 2023.
+## I am trying to complete before midnight of Sunday September 24, 2023, sorry for the inconvenience.

 ssh to ml2023